 However, the median household income across the city is slightly lower than the national average but the earning potential is amazing according to the per capita numbers.

-The weather and beaches are enough to keep you healthy but if there is any need for you to visit the doctor or optometrist, the cost of seeing a doctor in Miami Beach is lower than the national average.
+The weather and beaches are enough to keep you healthy, but if you need to visit a doctor or optometrist, the cost of seeing one in Miami Beach is lower than the national average.

 The average cost for seeing a doctor is $80 and not $99.
 However, prescription medications may cost you more in this area, a visit to the dentist may cost more as well.
 Overall, the cost of healthcare services is not so expensive.